objectiv/objectiv.io/docs/docs/tracking/react/api-reference/trackedContexts/TrackedLinkContext.md

   Privacy
 </TrackedLinkContext>

-// Whenever inferring 'id' fails, due to children not having any text, a `title` can be specified
+// Whenever inferring 'id' is not possible, due to children not having any text, a `title` can be specified
 <TrackedLinkContext Component={'a'} href={'/privacy'} title={'privacy'}>
   <img src="/lock.jpg"/>
 </TrackedLinkContext>